Creator / Christopher Plummer

 He has played a huge number of parts over his nearly 70-year career, and despite a large number of acclaimed performances, he wasn't even nominated for an Oscar

 until 2009, when he was nominated for Best Supporting Actor for his performance as Leo Tolstoy

 He won Best Supporting Actor two years later for his performance in Beginners

 , becoming, at 82, the oldest person ever

-to win an Oscar, and one of only 9 actors to win an Oscar, and Emmy, and a Tony.
+.
+All of these awards make him one of the few actors to win an Oscar, and Emmy, and a Tony.

 , and one of the reasons that he seems to be having so much fun chewing the scenery

 is because (in his own words), he was "in geek Heaven doing what geeks love doing: being a geek."

 He is the father of actress Amanda Plummer.